 While the crust bakes, make the filling by coming two eggs, sugar, one-half cup of lemon juice, splash of cream, optional vanilla and lemon extracts, and whisk.
 My recipe differs from many I’ve seen in that it doesn’t use half of a carton of eggs, just two.
 The presence of two tablespoons of cream helps give the filling some depth, richness, and creaminess that you can’t get without it.

 With lemon desserts, balancing tartness with sweetness can be tricky.
 Too much lemon, and I want to pucker up and hide; too little, and I’m bored.
 Too much sugar and they have a sickeningly sweet quality; too little, and I want the torture to end.
-I think these are spot on, both in tartness and sweetness.
-Of course, if you don’t want something quite as tart, you could start with one-quarter cup of lemon juice; taste, and increase accordingly.
+I think these homemade lemon bars are spot on, both in tartness and sweetness.
+Of course, if you don’t want something quite as tart, you could start with 1/4 cup of lemon juice; taste, and increase accordingly.

-I also added a tiny bit of vanilla extract, something that isn’t traditional in lemon bars, but I love vanilla.
-I didn’t need to add any lemon extract as they’re already very lemony, but if you’re a lemon fiend, go for it.
+I didn’t need to add any lemon extract to these classic lemon bars as they’re already very lemony, but if you’re a lemon fiend, go for it.
 Citric acid will also make the lemon flavor really pop if you’re someone who just can’t get enough lemon intensity.
 It’s frequently used in pickling and canning, and found in the canning section of most grocery stores if you want to play around.

 - 1 cup all-purpose flour

 - 1/4 heaping cup confectioners' sugar